 UPDATED 6.11, 6:55 MDT It’s been a bad few days to be a statue of a figure associated with colonialism, slavery, or racism.
 In London, witnesses say a statue of slave trader Edward Colston tripped and fell into the river, while … Continue reading What About the Monuments to America’s OTHER Slaveowners?

 Q: Who this week referred to “the obvious racial discrimination that we’ve seen on full display on our television screens over the last two weeks”?
 A: This guy.
 There are three possible reasons for Moscow Mitch’s concerns.
 A: He’s genuinely … Continue reading A GOP Police Reform Bill?
 WTAF?

 Updated 2020-6-7 12:45pm The NFL is talking the talk.
 Now for the walk… What a week this has been.
 I’m wondering if, when historians look back, they’ll regard this as being the most significant moment of the era in which … Continue reading This is a Huge Moment in History.
 Here’s Why I’m Still Cynical.

 I’m glad you said this, Commish.
 Respect.
 One last question, sir – who will Colin Kaepernick be playing for this season?
 Continue reading Commissioner Goodell – One Quick Question

-Brees “apology” make clear he still doesn’t get it.
-(And Malcolm Jenkins is a hero.)
-First Drew Brees makes clear he has no idea what he’s talking about by pretending Colin Kaepernick’s protest had something to do with “the flag.” … Continue reading Take a Knee, Drew
+Brees doesn’t get it.
+And Malcolm Jenkins is a hero.
+First Drew Brees makes clear he has no idea what he’s talking about by pretending Colin Kaepernick’s protest had something to do with “the flag.”
+Then people landed on him … Continue reading Take a Knee, Drew

 I’ve heard people the past few days saying these protests feel different to them.
 Like, maybe this time we’ll get results?
 Like George Floyd’s murder was the straw that broke the camel’s back?
 Like this is the tipping point and … Continue reading Here’s Why These Protests Are Different